nurpax/petmate/docs/index.md

 - Linux: `$XDG_CONFIG_HOME/Petmate` or `~/.config/Petmate`

 ## Release history

+Petmate 0.8.0 (2019-12-17)
+- Add custom charsets.
+You can load .64c font files from [http://kofler.dot.at/c64/font_01.html](http://kofler.dot.at/c64/font_01.html).
+Fonts cannot be edited within Petmate -- but this will probably get added in later releases.
+- Increase the size of gif Frame delay input width ([#165](https://github.com/nurpax/petmate/issues/165))
+- Choose different outline color for a defined brush opposed to an empty one ([#163](https://github.com/nurpax/petmate/issues/163))

 Petmate 0.7.1 (2019-06-03)
 - Add SEQ file format import and export.
 Thanks [@sixofdloc](https://github.com/sixofdloc) and [@manuelvio](https://github.com/manuelvio) for your contribution!